escapace/with-promise/README.md

 - **Immediate response**: The Promise immediately settles as cancelled instead of waiting for the cancellation to finish
 - **Cleanup execution**: Any cleanup functions registered during Promise creation get executed
-- **State wrapping**: Instead of returning the actual value, it returns an object describing the Promise state
+- **Wrapping**: Instead of returning the actual value, it returns an object describing the Promise state
 - **Safe cancellation**: Multiple cancel calls work safely, cleanup functions run in order, and errors in cleanup don't break anything
-- **Normal Promise behavior**: When not cancelled, it behaves exactly like a regular Promise but with the wrapped state format
+- **Normal Promise behavior**: When not cancelled, it behaves exactly like a regular Promise but with the wrapped result format

 ## Performance Cost